Topological actions of Temperley-Lieb algebras and Representation Stability: Representation stability for Temperley-Lieb algebras at

 \section{Representation stability for Temperley-Lieb algebras at $\delta = 1$}

-In this section, we define a notion of representation stability for Temperley-Lieb algebras, and prove that sequences of standard representations are representation stable.
-It is conceievable that a competing notion could be obtained by considering representations of $\TL(\infty)$ (representations of $\TL(\infty)$ are studied, for instance, in \cite{tl3}).
-The notion of representation stability we will introduce will make no reference to $\TL(\infty)$, but rather will be analogous to the definition of $\FI$-modules as defined in \cite{rs1}.
-In subsection \ref{sslstli}, we will explain why some infinite-link-state representations of $\TL(\infty)$ are not stable.
+In this Section, we define a notion of representation stability for Temperley-Lieb algebras, and prove that sequences of standard representations are representation stable.
+It is conceievable that a competing notion could be obtained by considering representations of $\TL(\infty)$ (representations of $\TL(\infty)$ are studied, for instance, in \cite{tl3}(Moore)).
+The notion of representation stability we will introduce will make no reference to $\TL(\infty)$, but rather will be analogous to the definition of $\FI$-modules as defined in \cite{rs1} (Church, Ellenberg, Farb).
+We will call our notion of a "stable module" as an "$\LS$-module", analogous to the naming convention for "$\FI$-modules".
+In Subsection \ref{sslstli}, we will explain why some infinite-link-state representations of $\TL(\infty)$ are not stable.

 \